conradknapp/intersection-observer-API-primer/README.md

 }
 ```

-Then we pass it in:
+Then we pass this function into the Intersection Observer function:

 ```js
 function createObserverAndObserve() {